-Use the tether and tether anchor only for a child-restraint system: Child-restraint system anchorages are designed to withstand only those loads imposed by correctly installed child-restraint systems.
+Child-restraint system anchorages are designed to withstand only those loads imposed by correctly installed child-restraint systems.
 Under no circumstances are they to be used for adult seat belts, harnesses, or for attaching other items or equipment to the vehicle.

-Always attach the tether strap to the correct tether anchor position: Attaching the tether strap to the incorrect tether anchor position is dangerous.
+Attaching the tether strap to the incorrect tether anchor position is dangerous.
 In a collision, the tether strap could come off and loosen the child-restraint system.
-If the childrestraint system moves it could result in death or injury to the child.
+If the child-restraint system moves it could result in death or injury to the child.